-a.
-Police officers pursue a suspect, during which the suspect produces a weapon creating a threat to officer safety.
+- Police officers pursue a suspect, during which the suspect produces a weapon creating a threat to officer safety.
 Suspect is then shot and killed by officers without an officer ever having "put hands on the suspect" to physically attempt an arrest prior to the shooting.

-b.
-Suspect crashes and sustains fatal injuries while officers are engaged in an active vehicle pursuit.

-c.
-Suspect crashes and sustains fatal injuries after officers terminated a pursuit for safety reasons and no police vehicles are obviously in pursuit.

-No, this is not reportable.

-d.
-What about people who are killed indirectly due to a law enforcement pursuit?
+Yes, this is reportable. - Suspect crashes and sustains fatal injuries while officers are engaged in an active vehicle pursuit.
+Yes, this is reportable. - Suspect crashes and sustains fatal injuries after officers terminated a pursuit for safety reasons and no police vehicles are obviously in pursuit.
+No, this is not reportable. - What about people who are killed indirectly due to a law enforcement pursuit?
 No, this is not reportable.
 Indirect deaths (such as bystanders) are not included in the statute.